 Also avoid banning or criticising your child’s friends.
 This might have the opposite effect and make your child feel even more closely attached to those friends.

 If you’re worried about the influence of friends on your child’s behaviour, it might help to know that you influence your child’s long-term decisions, like career choices, values and morals.
 Your child’s friends are more likely to influence short-term choices, like appearance and interests.

 Friendship problems and break-ups can sometimes lead to bullying.
 Bullying

 within a friendship group can be hard to spot, so it’s a good idea to watch out for the signs after a toxic friendship break-up.

 Further help with toxic friendships and frenemies

 If your child is having ongoing friendship difficulties that are really upsetting him, and aren’t changing despite your child’s best efforts, consider seeking professional advice.

 Teenagers sometimes find it helpful to have someone other than a parent to talk to.
 You could try:

 - your GP

-- a confidential telephone counselling service for young people such as Kids Helpline (1800 551 800).
+- a confidential telephone counselling service for young people, like Kids Helpline – phone 1800 551 800.